 His first paid work was an article about his wife’s battle with rheumatoid arthritis.
 While still in her twenties, Susi was crippled by arthritis in all of her joints.
 Although she lived with constant pain, Redmond’s article honored her for her positive attitude and her unwavering faith in God.
 The article was published in The Joyful Woman in December of 1990.

 Redmond had more than 25 short stories and articles for both children and adults published during the next 10 years.
-Because teaching his classes and caring for his nearly bedridden wife occupied most of his time, he wrote the majority of his stories on Saturday mornings while his wife slept.
+Because teaching his classes and caring for children and his nearly bedridden wife occupied most of his time, he wrote the majority of his stories on Saturday mornings while his family slept.

 On those Saturday mornings in the late ‘80’s, Redmond had written Arty Goes West and sent it to a publisher.
 When it was returned with a blunt rejection letter, he did some editing and sent it to another publisher.
 Between mailing his manuscript and writing short stories, he read an average of 50 books each year and completed 2 writing courses from The Institute of Children’s Literature.
 Rejections and revisions continued until he sent his manuscript to Sword of the Lord Publishing in Murfreesboro, Tennessee.
 Twenty-two-year-old Ben walked into his father’s classroom in 1999, eleven years after Arty Goes West had been finished, and handed his father the author’s copies of the book.